wsydney76/craft-contentoverview/README.md

 ### Modify Collections

-Every collection of models in the chain Pages -> Tabs -> Columns -> Sections -> Actions can be modified.
+Every collection of models in the chain Pages -> Tabs -> Columns -> Sections -> Actions/Filters can be modified.

 This is especially useful if you want to apply rules based on a users role and entry content.